Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Noxxi-99/README.md

 1.
 Software Engineering is the systematic application of engineering approaches to the development of software.
 It involves a structured and disciplined process that includes requirements analysis, design, implementation, testing, and maintenance.
 Traditional Programming is primarily focused on the act of writing code to create software, often without a comprehensive plan or systematic approach.
+Differences:

-Differences: Scope: Software engineering encompasses the entire process of software development, while traditional programming focuses mainly on coding.
+Scope: Software engineering encompasses the entire process of software development, while traditional programming focuses mainly on coding.

 Methodology: Software engineering uses formal methodologies and best practices to ensure quality, reliability, and maintainability.

  Lifecycle: Software engineering involves the entire SDLC, while traditional programming may not consider all stages systematically.

 Software Development Life Cycle (SDLC): Planning: Define the project scope and objectives.

 Requirements Analysis: Gather and analyse user needs.
 Design: Create system architecture and design specifications.

 Implementation: Write and compile the code.

 Testing: Verify that the software meets requirements and is bug-free.

 Deployment: Release the software to users.
 Maintenance: Provide ongoing support and updates.
 2.
-Phases of the Software Development Life Cycle (SDLC)**:
+Phases of the Software Development Life Cycle (SDLC):
-1. Planning**: Define project goals, scope, resources, and timelines.
+	Planning: Define project goals, scope, resources, and timelines.
-2. Requirements Analysis**: Gather and document user needs and requirements.
+	Requirements Analysis: Gather and document user needs and requirements.
-3. Design: Create system architecture and detailed design specifications.
+	Design: Create system architecture and detailed design specifications.
-4. Implementation: Write and compile the actual code based on designs.
+	Implementation: Write and compile the actual code based on designs.
-5. Testing: Identify and fix defects, ensuring the software meets requirements.
+	Testing: Identify and fix defects, ensuring the software meets requirements.
-6. Deployment: Release the software to the production environment.
+	Deployment: Release the software to the production environment.
-7. Maintenance: Provide ongoing support, updates, and fixes.
+	Maintenance: Provide ongoing support, updates, and fixes.

 Agile vs. Waterfall Models:
 Waterfall:
-•	*Linear and Sequential: Each phase must be completed before the next begins.
+•	Linear and Sequential: Each phase must be completed before the next begins.
-•	Fixed Requirements**: Requirements are defined upfront and remain unchanged.
+•	Fixed Requirements: Requirements are defined upfront and remain unchanged.
-•	Documentation-Focused**: Emphasizes thorough documentation.
+•	Documentation-Focused: Emphasizes thorough documentation.
-•	Rigid**: Changes are difficult to implement once the project starts.
+•	Rigid: Changes are difficult to implement once the project starts.
-•	Suitable for**: Well-understood, low-change projects.
+•	Suitable for: Well-understood, low-change projects.

-Agile**:
+Agile:
-•	Iterative and Incremental**: Develops software in small, manageable increments.
+•	Iterative and Incremental: Develops software in small, manageable increments.
-•	Flexible Requirements**: Requirements can evolve throughout the development process.
+•	Flexible Requirements: Requirements can evolve throughout the development process.
-•	Collaborative**: Emphasizes teamwork and stakeholder involvement.
+•	Collaborative: Emphasizes teamwork and stakeholder involvement.
-•	Adaptive**: Easily accommodates changes at any stage.
+•	Adaptive: Easily accommodates changes at any stage.
-•	Suitable for**: Dynamic, high-change projects.
+•	Suitable for: Dynamic, high-change projects.

 3.
-Agile vs. Waterfall Models of Software Development Waterfall Model:
+Agile vs. Waterfall Models of Software Development

+Waterfall Model:
 •	Linear and Sequential: Phases follow a strict sequence; each phase must be completed before the next begins.
 •	Fixed Requirements: Requirements are defined at the start and expected to remain unchanged.